Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-A motor protein moving on a microtubule or actin filament moves in a sequence of jumps of fixed length from one monomer to the next (usually, although dynein is known to take variable-sized jumps in response to load \cite{Mallik,phagosome}).
-For a single free motor protein, let $\ell$ be the jump length and $w_i$ and $v_i$ be the forward and backward hopping rates respectively.
-A motor protein is imagined to be bound to the cargo using a spring of stiffness $\kappa_i$.
-We consider a cargo pulled by $N$ such motor proteins simultaneously, as depicted in Fig.\ref{fig1}(a).
-Let $x_0$ be the location of the cargo on the filament, and $x_i=\ell n_i (1\leq i\leq N)$ be the locations of the motors (for simplicity, we ignore motor detachment in this paper).
-For the sake of later convenience, we use the convention $x \equiv \{x_0,x_1....x_N\}$.
-If $\Delta_i=x_i-x_0$ is the instantaneous separation between $i$'th motor and the cargo, then the instantaneous elastic force on the $i$'th motor and the cargo are, respectively, $f_i=- \kappa_i \Delta_i$ and $f_c= \sum^{N}_{n=1} \kappa_n \Delta_n$.
-For a cargo bound to $N$ motor proteins and acted by an external force $-f$, the (over-damped) Langevin's equation may be written as \cite{Bouzat}:
+A motor protein moving on a microtubule filament moves in a sequence of jumps of fixed length (usually, although dynein is known to take variable-sized jumps in response to load \cite{Mallik,Arpan}) from one monomer to the next .
+For a single free motor protein, let $\ell$ be the jump length, $w_n$ and $v_n$ be the forward and backward hopping rates respectively.
+A motor protein is imagined to be bound to the cargo using a spring of stiffness $\kappa_n$, which is an approximation to the motor-cargo linker in our model.
+We consider a cargo pulled by $N$ such motor proteins simultaneously, as depicted in fig.\ref{c4f1}(a).
+In reality, the stiffness $\kappa_n$ could also have contribution from the elastic nature of membranous cargo, which we have not taken separately in to account.
+Let $x_0$ and $x_n$ $(1\leq n\leq N)$ be the positions of the cargo and the n'th motor on the filament respectively, expressed in units of jump length $\ell$.
+For the sake of later convenience, we use the convention $\vec{x} \equiv \{x_0,x_1 ....x_N\}$.
+If $\Delta_n=x_n-x_0$ is the instantaneous separation between $n$'th motor and the cargo, then the instantaneous elastic force on the $n$'th motor is $f_n=- \ell \kappa_n \Delta_n$ and so the elastic force on the cargo due to all the motors at different locations on the filament is $f_c= \ell \sum^{N}_{i=1} \kappa_i \Delta_i$.
+For a cargo bound to $N$ motor proteins and acted on by an external force $f$, the over-damped Langevin equation is written as \cite{Bouzat,Zimmermann}